GSC 02620-00648

-In 2006 the TrES program discovered exoplanet TrES-4 using the transit method.
-This planet orbits the primary star.
+Nomenclature

+The designation GSC 02620-00648 comes from the Guide Star Catalog.

+The star is sometimes called TrES-4, in reference to its planet discovered by the Trans-Atlantic Exoplanet Survey (TrES).
+The discovery paper and the SIMBAD database use this designation for the planet itself, but other sources call the star TrES-4 and the planet TrES-4b, following the standard exoplanet naming convention.

 Binary star

 In 2008 a study was undertaken of 14 stars with exoplanets that were originally discovered using the transit method through relatively small telescopes.
 These systems were re-examined with the 2.2M reflector telescope at the Calar Alto Observatory in Spain.
 This star system, along with two others, was determined to be a previously unknown binary star system.
 The previously unknown secondary star is a dim magnitude 14 K or M-type star separated by about 755 AU from the primary, appearing offset from the primary by about one arc second in the images.
 This discovery resulted in a recalculation of parameters for both the planet and the primary star.